St. Ann's Academy (Victoria, British Columbia): History

 Placed under the stewardship of the Provincial Capital Commission, the interior of the building was gutted and rebuilt, basement to attic, providing seismic upgrade and rehabilitation into modern office space.
 Once completed, the majority of the building was leased to the BC Ministry of Advanced Education, a use consistent with the Sisters' aims.
 The exterior facade of his heritage building was retained and repaired.
 The chapel, parlours and infirmary were retained as an interpretive centre and restored to their 1920s decor.
 The auditorium at the other end of the building was also seismically upgraded and restored and is used for public lectures and concerts.
 The building was re-opened in 1997.

 The chapel was deconsecrated when the Sisters sold the property.
 Since the restoration of the chapel and the adjacent Novitiate Garden, these have been used as a venue for weddings and other functions.

 An annex behind the main building which had been occupied by the Victoria Conservatory of Music was demolished on September 11, 2001 following the Conservatory's move to the former Metropolitan United Church buildings.
 The site was cleared and became green space, merging the Academy grounds with the adjacent Beacon Hill Park.

-Plaques & Signage
+Plaques and signage

 Andrew Petter, Minister Responsible for the Provincial Capital Commission, proposal to restore St. Ann's, at a cost of $16 million.